-The role of the governing body is as follows:
+In accordance with section 223 of the LG Act, the role of the governing body is as follows:

-- To direct and control the affairs of Council in accordance with the LG Act, - To provide effective civic leadership to the local community, - To ensure as far as possible the financial sustainability of Council, - To ensure as far as possible that Council acts in accordance with the principle set out in Chapter 3 and the plans, programs, strategies and polices of Council, - To develop and endorse the Community Strategic Plan (CSP), delivery program and other strategic plans, programs, strategies and policies of Council, - To determine and adopt a rating and revenue policy and operational plans that support the optimal allocation of the Council's resources to implement the strategic plans (including the CSP) of
+- to direct and control the affairs of Council in accordance with the LG Act - to provide effective civic leadership to the local community - to ensure as far as possible the financial sustainability of Council - to ensure as far as possible that Council acts in accordance with the principle set out in Chapter 3 and the plans, programs, strategies and polices of Council - to develop and endorse the Community Strategic Plan (CSP), delivery program and other strategic plans, programs, strategies and policies of Council - to determine and adopt a rating and revenue policy and operational plans that support the optimal allocation of the Council's resources to implement the strategic plans (including the CSP) of Council and for the benefit of the local area

-- Council and for the benefit of the local area, - To keep under review the performance of Council, including service delivery, - To make decisions necessary for the proper exercise of the Council's regulatory functions, - To determine the process for appointment of the General Manager by the elected Council and to monitor the General Manager's performance, - To determine the senior staff positions within the organisation structure of Council, - To consult regularly with community organisations and other key stakeholders and keep them informed of Council's decisions and activates, - To be responsible for ensuring that Council acts honestly, efficiently and appropriately.
+- to keep under review the performance of Council, including service delivery - to make decisions necessary for the proper exercise of the Council's regulatory functions - to determine the process for appointment of the General Manager by the elected Council and to monitor the General Manager's performance - to determine the senior staff positions within the organisation structure of Council, - to consult regularly with community organisations and other key stakeholders and keep them informed of Council's decisions and activities - to be responsible for ensuring that Council acts honestly, efficiently and appropriately.

-As members of the governing body, and in the interests of ensuring the organisation operates effectively to achieve the best outcomes for the community, councillors should endeavour to work constructively with council staff that are responsible for implementing council decisions That is why the governing body is to consult with the General Manager in directing and controlling the affairs of Council.
+As members of the governing body, and in the interests of ensuring the organisation operates effectively to achieve the best outcomes for the community, Councillors should endeavour to work constructively with council staff that are responsible for implementing council decisions That is why the governing body is to consult with the General Manager in directing and controlling the affairs of Council.